 Dr. Hector Morales-Negron Director of Peak Performance

-Dr Morales is a Performance Enhancement Certified Consultant (CC-AASP) through the Association for Applied Sport Psychology and currently is a member of the Pittsburgh Pirates Mental Conditioning Team.
-As a CC-AASP, he has also worked with collegiate level athletes as well as developmental travel teams to assist coaches and players in the development of their motivation, cohesion, and overall performance.
-Dr. Morales currently resides in Bradenton, Florida.
+Dr. Morales is a Certified Mental Performance Consultant (CMPC-AASP) through the Association for Applied Sports Psychology and a member of the USOC Sports Psychology Registry.
+He currently is the Director of Cultural Readiness and Peak Performance Coach with Pittsburgh Pirates Baseball Club, directs the mental skills program for the STEER for Students Athletes organizationand is the U.S. representative to the International Judo Federation Military and Police Judo Commission.
+He has also worked with Olympic, professional, and collegiate level athletes as well as developmental travel teams to assist coaches and players in the development of their motivation, composure, concentration, confidence, resilience impacting their overall performance.

 Hector is married with three children and lives in Parrish, FL.
 He is the Founder and Director of Performance of Peak Mental Game (PMG): Optimal Perfornance Education, LLC.